"What is probably the most radical, far-reaching, beautifully generous art programme of his generation."

 Adrian Searle at The Guardian

 A new episode of trust & confusion presents two most significant works by the critically acclaimed artist Tino Sehgal: These Associations, on the Prison Yard of Tai Kwun, and This Variation, on the 3/F Tai Kwun Contemporary gallery.

-Limited capacity for This Variation in 3/F gallery space; online reservation is recommended before visiting on weekends and public holidays.
+Limited capacity for This Variation in 3/F gallery space; online reservation is recommended before visiting.
+Walk-ins are welcome on weekdays.